Wild garlic facts

 If you’re new to foraging then wild garlic is a great best place to start, as it’s very easy to identify, very prolific and delicious.
 At this time of year there is no need to buy garlic bulbs in the supermarket - their foraging counterpart can be found in any British woodland or riverbank.

 Wild garlic likes damp ground where it will grow in abundance, with hundreds of green leaves growing on a single green stem.
-Some of the best places to see, and to smell wild garlic in the UK include:
+Here is a small selection of some of the best places to see, and to smell wild garlic in the UK:

 - Janet’s Foss near Malham, Yorkshire Dales